pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 6.md

 The Star Moth gets to within 50ft.
 Thaumaturgy is used to loudly shout: "SILVER NAVIGATOR.
 We have never encountered you before.
 Where have you come from?"

-"New boat we purchased from the Rock Of Bral, after successful adventuring made us a fortune in Torril."
-"What are Torril people doing out here?!"
+"New boat we purchased from the Rock Of Bral, after successful adventuring made us a fortune in Toril."
+"What are Toril people doing out here?!"
 "Exploring and looking for more fortune!" - Taz insight 18 - he notices that Deni hasn't cleaned up all of the Scavver carcasses off the deck of the ship, so it looks like we've been Scavver hunting - game fishing.
 So he shouts, "It's my first time, and look at the big game we caught!
 That big blue one especially!" - deception (adv.)
 21. The elves respond, "Ugh, nasty business.
 At least *someone* is doing something about these creatures - they breed so prolifically, ugh.
 Hideous creatures.
 Well.
 Stick to your lanes!
 Where is your next port of call?"
 "Ravnica station" - we're pointed at a line that we need to follow to avoid entering "newly established Xaryxian space".

 Off the fuck, and this is the first time Gnog has been very glad to be free of the company of elves.
 These are just trumped-up bullies.